tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-5/README.md

 - Is this the best way to do it?
   - It's a very good way, but what's best depends upon the size and complexity of the project.
 - What are the advantages and disadvantages?
+  - Advantages: Better organization, easier testing, cleaner code structure, reusability
+  - Disadvantages: More files to manage, slight overhead for small projects, need to think about dependencies

 ## Introduction to Namespace